 Sidewinders have been seen in the sand dunes of Death Valley and have amazing speed.
 I have found the young, smaller snakes to be more aggressive whereas the big ones are wiser and usually just want to keep their distance.
 Be especially alert when rattlesnakes are most active in the Spring after hibernation and during mating season.

 All rattlesnakes are pit vipers, using the special openings called “pits” on their face to sense heat.
-A warm blooded animal can be sensed by a rattler even in the dark.
+A warm-blooded animal can be sensed by a rattler even in the dark.
 Snakes hunt at any time night

 or day, and tend to be more active at night.
 Many species of rattlers go into brumation, which is dormancy similar to hibernation during the cold winter months, making them less likely to come upon when it is cold.
-You might accidentally uncover one in a deep sleep in a pile of wood but they usually go underground using an animals den or creating a nest where they give birth to their young.
+You might accidentally uncover one in a deep sleep in a pile of wood but they usually go underground using an animal den or creating a nest where they give birth to their young.